Watch an Expression in the Debugger

 If you call a function from the Watch window or QuickWatch, the function you are calling might change data, creating a side effect.
 One way to avoid possible unexpected side effects from function evaluation is to turn off automatic function evaluation in the Options dialog box.
 This disables automatic evaluation of newer language features, such as properties.
 However, it is safer.

 The Visual Studio debugger automatically expands common data types to show their most important elements.
 You add expansions for custom data types.
-For more information, see Displaying Custom Data Types and Visualizers.
+For more information, see Create custom views of .managed objects and Create Custom Visualizers of Data.

 To evaluate an expression in the Watch window